pingcap/docs/tiup/tiup-command-mirror-modify.md

 # tiup mirror modify

 The `tiup mirror modify` command is used to modify published components.
-Only valid component owners can modify components, and only modify their own published components.
-For the component publishing method, refer to the [`publish` command](/tiup/tiup-command-mirror-publish.md).
+Only valid component owners can modify the components that they have published on their own.
+For the method to publish a component, refer to the [`publish` command](/tiup/tiup-command-mirror-publish.md).

 ## Syntax